Answers advice on Egypt

 Probably the most memorable experience that I had on that trip was when we walked around that area.
 We were greeted with a constant barrage of "Welcome to Egypt".
 People would come out of the coffee shops when they saw us and shake our hands.
 You could see that they were relieved to see that not everybody had abandoned their country.

 At the same time, though, I think it would be naive to think that the city is without risks.
-I'm just sharing my experience with you. about 7 years ago
+I'm just sharing my experience with you. almost 10 years ago

 As I said just yesterday, things can change quickly....
 Australia's foreign affairs office just downgraded its travel warning for Egypt by one notch.
 They now recommend "reconsidering your need to travel".
 This makes your insurance position a bit clearer (you will generally get coverage for future trips), but they warn the situation remains volatile. http://www.smartraveller.gov.au/zw-cgi/view/Advice/Egypt